This chart summarizes server-side dependency recommendations for past & current releases, and predictions for upcoming releases.

 LabKey Server requires a modern browser for many advanced features, and we recommend upgrading your browser(s) to the latest stable release.
 As a general rule, LabKey Server supports the latest version of the following browsers:

 You must run the Java 17 JVM with these special flags --add-opens=java.base/java.lang=ALL-UNNAMED --add-opens=java.base/java.io=ALL-UNNAMED --add-opens=java.base/java.util=ALL-UNNAMED --add-opens=java.desktop/java.awt.font=ALL-UNNAMED --add-opens=java.base/java.text=ALL-UNNAMED to allow certain libraries to function properly.
-(Note that standard startup scripts in the most recent Tomcat versions add these flags automatically.)
+(Note that LabKey's standard startup scripts add these flags automatically.)
 We will upgrade the libraries as soon as they fully support the changes made in JEP 396.

 LabKey Server has not been tested with other Java distributions such as Oracle OpenJDK, Oracle commercial Java SE, Amazon Corretto, Red Hat, Zulu, OpenJ9, etc.

-For installations using PostgreSQL as the primary database, we recommend using the latest point release of PostgreSQL 15.x (currently 15.4).
+For installations using PostgreSQL as the primary database, we recommend using the latest point release of PostgreSQL 17.x.

-For those who can't transition to 15.x yet, LabKey continues to support PostgreSQL 14.x, 13.x, 12.x, and 11.x, though here also we strongly recommend installing the latest point release (currently 14.9, 13.12, 12.16, and 11.21) to ensure you have all the latest security, reliability, and performance fixes.
-Note: PostgreSQL 11.x will reach end of life on November 9, 2023 and LabKey will remove support for this version shortly thereafter; deployments using 11.x should plan to upgrade to a supported version ASAP.
+For those who can't transition to 17.x yet, LabKey continues to support PostgreSQL 16.x, 15.x, 14.x, and 13.x, though here also we strongly recommend installing the latest point release to ensure you have all the latest security, reliability, and performance fixes.

 PostgreSQL provides instructions for how to upgrade your installation, including moving your existing data.

-Premium Editions of LabKey Server have the option of using Microsoft SQL Server databases as the primary database and as external data sources.
-For these installations, we recommend using Microsoft SQL Server 2022, which we've tested on both Windows and Linux.
+Users of Premium Editions of LabKey Server have the option of using Microsoft SQL Server databases as the primary database.
+For these installations, we recommend using Microsoft SQL Server 2022.